Summary of the EUROlinkCAT Work package 7 ConnectEpeople (closed 31 December 2019 by General Assembly vote)

 Research projects where patients or parents work together with researchers have been shown to be more likely to be meaningful.

-The aim of ConnectEpeople is to connect parents across Europe who have children aged 1-11 years with Down Syndrome, Spina Bifida, Cleft Lip and Severe Heart Disease Requiring Surgery.
-Parents will work with us as co-researchers to develop their own research skills and knowledge.
+The aim of ConnectEpeople was to connect parents across Europe who have children aged 1-11 years with Down Syndrome, Spina Bifida, Cleft Lip and Severe Heart Disease Requiring Surgery.
+Parents worked with us as co-researchers to develop their own research skills and knowledge.

-Using secret Facebook groups, private Twitter groups and face-to-face online group discussions with parents we will develop research questions, with a focus on life, health, illness and education.
-These questions will be shared with other researchers in EUROlinkCAT for consideration in their ongoing research.
-Parents will be involved in improving the dissemination of research findings to parents, families, children with the conditions and other key stakeholders using infographics and videos where appropriate.
+Using secret Facebook groups, private Twitter groups and face-to-face online group discussions with parents developed research questions, with a focus on life, health, illness and education.

 Parents who have children aged 1-11 years with Down Syndrome, Spina Bifida, Cleft Lip and Severe Heart Disease Requiring Surgery from nine European countries (Croatia, France, Germany, Italy, Netherlands, Poland, Portugal, Spain, and UK) will work together with researchers from Ulster University.